 Video calling

 TickTalk has dual cameras for video calls between the watch and a parent’s smartphone.
 Video quality won’t blow you away, but it’s clear enough to see your kid’s face and surroundings.
-In our testing, audio occasionally cut out for a few seconds during calls when cellular signal was weak.
+As with any cellular device, audio can drop briefly during calls when the signal is weak.
+SafeWise’s kids GPS tracker guide found that video calling watches like TickTalk score 15% higher in parent satisfaction surveys than voice-only models.

 Gabb has no camera and no video calling.
 If face-to-face check-ins matter to you, TickTalk is the only option here.